 The technology for boosting network speed continues developing rapidly.
 It is essential to maintain both configuration flexibility and high port utilization for equipment deploying at the intersection of legacy copper and newly installed optical networks.
-1000BASE-T and 10GBASE-T copper SFP module emerged as the best way to optimize port-level flexibility and to ensure maximum port utilization.
-While connecting optical switches with both built-in Ethernet port and SFP ports, should we connect the built-in ports on two switches directly via Ethernet cables, or using the SFP ports with a 1000BASE-T module over the standard Ethernet port to connect the two switches together?
+1000BASE-T Ethernet cables and 1000BASE-T copper SFP module emerged as the best way to optimize port-level flexibility and to ensure maximum port utilization.
+While connecting 1000BASE-T switch with SFP ports, should we connect the built-in ports on two switches directly via Ethernet cables, or using the SFP ports with a 1000BASE-T copper SFP module over the Ethernet cables to connect the two switches together?
 This is what we are going to discuss.

 Before we go any further, let’s start with some basic knowledge related to 1000BASE-T (IEEE 802.3ab) and standard Ethernet cables.
 1000BASE-T is a standard for Gigabit Ethernet over copper wiring.
 “T” means twisted-pair cable (e.g. the common Cat5/5e/6 cables).
 1000BASE-T is Gigabit Ethernet that provides speeds of 1000 Mbps over four unshielded twisted pairs of cabling rated at Category 5 or above (like Cat5e and Cat6).
 1000BASE-T allows a segment with a maximum length of 100 meters, which can be used in data centers for server switching, LANs, for uplinks from desktop computer switches or directly to the desktop for broadband application.
 It allows auto negotiation between 100Mbps and 1000Mbps.
 The most prominent feature of 1000BASE-T is that it enables users to maintain the existing copper cabling, instead of having to rewire with optical fiber.
 When referring to the types of 1000BASE-T copper SFP modules, there are generally three types provided by Cisco.